Rush Limbaugh, the Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 Get this next line.

-Verizon said it's in the process of ensuring that its policies are put in place in the former MCI business.
+In an earlier statement, Verizon said it's in the process of ensuring that its policies are put in place in the former MCI business.

-We're confident in our coverage of the phone database story, said the spokesman.
+We're confident in our coverage of the phone database story, said the spokesman, but we won't summarily dismiss Bell South's and Verizon's denials without taking a closer look.

-Now, don't you find it interesting that now they're looking at long distance carriers who might have supplied the records.
+Now, don't you find it interesting that now they're looking at long-distance carriers who might have supplied the records.

-Because it would be long distance records that would contain data of incoming and outgoing foreign phone calls from potential Al-Qaeda and terrorist suspects, which is what the administration has insisted the purpose of this program is all about.
+Because it would be long-distance records that would contain data of incoming and outgoing foreign phone calls from potential al-Qaeda and terrorist suspects, which is what the administration has insisted the purpose of this program is all about.

-So these these it's just borders on irresponsibility.
+So it just borders on irresponsibility.

 And it's got the average quotes from the students.